Unsupervised tree boosting for learning probability distributions: Numerical Experiments

+where $\Phi(\cdot)$ is a CDF of the standard Gaussian distribution. \item[Scenario(3):] Each of four groups of variables $(Y_1), (Y_2,Y_3)$, $(Y_4, Y_5, Y_6)$, and $(Y_7, Y_8, Y_9, Y_{10})$ follows the uni-variate/multi-variate Gaussian distribution in which the marginal distribution is the standard Gaussian and the correlation is 0.9, and $X_j = \Phi(Y_j)$ for $j=1,\dots,10$. \end{description} The computed variable importance is displayed in Figure~\ref{fig: variable importance (simulation)}.
+These results show the tendency of $X_j$ with larger $j$ obtaining larger importance, and it implies that a variable acquires higher importance when the marginal distribution is substantially different from the uniform and/or it is strongly dependent on the other variables. }

-In this section we compute the variable importance measure defined in Section~\ref{subsec: Evaluating Variable Importance} using the MNIST handwritten digits data \citep{lecun1998gradient}.
+We next compute the variable importance on the MNIST handwritten digits data \citep{lecun1998gradient}.
 The gray scale images contained in this data consist of 28 $\times$ 28 $=$ 784 pixels, and each pixel takes integer values ranging from 0 (black) to 255 (white).
 We obtain the data with the {\tt read\_mnist} function in the R package {\tt dslabs} \citep{dslabs} and as in \cite{papamakarios2017masked}, scale them into $[0,1]$.
 The tuning parameters $c_0$ and $\gamma$ are both set to 0.1.

 Recall that our notion of variable importance characterizes how each variable contributes to the deviation from the uniform measure in the underlying sampling distribution.
 For the particular application of zip-code digit recognization, a pixel is more informative about the underlying digit if it has large variation over the range of intensities.
 As such, the practical meaning of ``importance'' in this particular application is the opposite to the statistical importance---it is exactly those pixels with intensities spread out over large ranges (and thus more uniform) that are informative about the underlying digit.
 As such, we want to emphasize the difference between the ``practical importance'' and that of the ``distributional importance'' in terms of KL as we defined before.